alejandronanez/data-funsies/README.md

 # Data Funsies

-## The project, from a 30,000 foot view.
+## The project, from a 30,000-foot view.
-A POC web application built with Next.js used to understand what are the best selling authors from Amazon from 2009-2019 according to the [Amazon Top 50 Bestselling Books 2009-2019](https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019) dataset from Kaggle.
+A POC web application built with Next.js used to understand what are the best-selling authors from Amazon from 2009-2019 according to the [Amazon Top 50 Bestselling Books 2009-2019](https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019) dataset from Kaggle.

 ## Product Overview
 Instead of going straight to the Charts, I decided to create a brief marketing focused approach because I consider that charts only tell one part of the story.
 That said, I created: